DuckTales (Sample, Nintendo Entertainment System)

-First, the necessary prerequisite before dealing with anything Huey, Dewey, or Louie: DuckTales!
+First, the necessary prerequisite when dealing with anything Huey, Dewey, or Louie: DuckTales!
 Woo hoo!

-This anecdote is going to make me look bad, but here goes.
-For my senior high school yearbook, there was a space below my name and picture for a senior quote, and I submitted the following as a”witty” nugget of what I believed at the time to be high karat brain gold: “If the country changed our national anthem to the DuckTales theme, more of us would know the words, and we would be a prouder nation for it. -Anonymous.”
+The following anecdote is probably going to make me look silly, but here goes.
+In my high school yearbook, there was a space below my name and class picture for a senior quote, and I submitted what I believed at the time was a”witty” nugget of high-karat brain gold: “If the country changed our national anthem to the DuckTales theme, more of us would know the words, and we would be a prouder nation for it. -Anonymous.”

-Ever find a piece of writing you composed ages ago, a snippet of something you once thought was wise and worthy of the Thought of the Day on an upscale tea bag, then read it again and cringed?
+Have you ever stumbled upon a piece of writing that you composed ages ago, a snippet of something that you once thought was wise and worthy of being included on a tea bag, and then read it again and just cringed?
 This quote does that for me.
-Every time I open the yearbook I have to see this; I have to experience this quote.
-My high school memories are filled with sweat, fear, awkwardness, tears, sad realizations, and a DuckTales quote.
-Zack Morris shoveled a load of bullshit; this is the real life.
-Fucking DuckTales quote is the real life.
+Every time I open that yearbook, I have to see it; I have to experience my stupidity all over again.
+My high school memories are filled with anxiety, awkwardness, tears, sad realizations, and a DuckTales quote.
+Zack Morris shoveled a load of Hollywood bullshit; this is real life.
+Staring at a fucking dumb DuckTales quote is real life.

-It’s been said many times before, but it bears repeating until the ducks come home: DuckTales has one of the best original soundtracks on the system.
-The “Moon Theme,” in particular, inspires me to float off the ground and fly, and The Advantage’s cover of the track sends my soul to some transcendental state where flowers bloom out of hands and top-hatted ducks pogostick on the moon’s surface.
+It’s been said many times before, but it bears repeating until the ducks come home: DuckTales has one of the best soundtracks on the Nintendo Entertainment System.
+The “Moon Theme,” in particular, sends me to some transcendental state where a top-hatted mallard pogosticks on the moon’s surface.

-Japan, Europe, America–this game, like Scrooge McDuck, has traveled around the globe.
+Japan, Europe, America–this cartridge, like Scrooge McDuck, has traveled around the globe.
 It’s been like a hurricane–a real duck blur.

 I couldn’t find any differences during multiple playthroughs, and after dumping the data, I found out why: It is exactly the same as retail.